Kidney Res Clin Pract > Volume 42(2); 2023 > Article

 Related articles

-Triglyceride-glucose index is an independent predictor of coronary artery calcification progression in patients with chronic kidney disease
+Triglyceride-glucose index is an independent predictor of coronary artery calcification progression in patients with chronic kidney disease2024 May;43(3)

 Longitudinal progression trajectory of estimated glomerular filtration rate in children with chronic kidney disease: results from the KNOW-Ped CKD (KoreaN cohort study for Outcomes in patients With Pediatric Chronic Kidney Disease)